ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 to:

 - Capable of solving a CAPTCHA.
-Clients that solve CAPTCHA challenges can attest to this capability for the purposes of being ruled out as a bot or otherwise automated Client.
+Clients that solve CAPTCHA challenges can attest to this capability for the purpose of being ruled out as a bot or otherwise automated Client.
 - Client state.
 Clients can be associated with state and the attester can attest to this state.
 Examples of state include the number of issuance